Add and update content in a notebook

 You can add and update most content in a notebook directly in the browser from the Abstract web app.
-Use the Abstract Notebooks plugin to add content, like frames and symbols, directly from Figma.
+Use the Abstract Notebooks plugins for Figma and Sketch to add content, like artboards, frames, and symbols, directly from your design tool.

 - In the left side navigation, click Notebooks.